cnunlp/Chinese-Simile-Recognition-Dataset/README.md

 # Chinese-Simile-Recognition-Dataset

 ## What's new
-- 2019/03/02 We have added a Corrigendum section to describe some typos that should be clarified.
+- 2019/03/02 We have added a Corrigendum section to clarify some typos.
 - 2018/12/10 We have just submitted the *pair-wise evaluate script* used in our paper, and the pretrained word embeddings is also released in /scripts/pretrained_embeddings.emb.

 ## Contents